Main Second Level Navigation

 BSc, BScPT, MSc, PhD

-Dr. Kristin Musselman is a physical therapist, Scientist with the Neural Engineering and Therapeutics Team at KITE, Toronto Rehabilitation Institute – Lyndhurst Centre, and Canada Research Chair (Tier 2) in Multi-morbidity and Complex Rehabilitation.
+Dr. Kristin Musselman is a physical therapist, Senior Scientist with the Neural Engineering and Therapeutics Team at KITE, Toronto Rehabilitation Institute – Lyndhurst Centre, and Canada Research Chair (Tier 2) in Multi-morbidity and Complex Rehabilitation.
 She completed a BSc (Life Sciences) and BScPT at Queen’s University, followed by a MSc (Neurosciences) and PhD (Rehabilitation Science) at the University of Alberta.
 Dr. Musselman was a CIHR Post-doctoral Fellow at the Johns Hopkins School of Medicine and Kennedy Krieger Institute from 2010-2013.
-She is academic lead of the Canadian SCI Walking Measures Group and Chair of the Canadian ABT Community of Practice for the Praxis Spinal Cord Institute.
+She is academic lead of the Canadian SCI Walking Measures Group and an executive board member of the International Functional Electrical Stimulation Society and the Canadian ABT Community of Practice.

 Research & Scholarly Activities